BiniEsh87/alx-low_level_programming/0x0A-argc_argv/README.md

-# Recursion
+# Argc, argv

-Project done during at during **ALX Software Engineering programme** at It aims on how to use arguments passed to a program in **C language**.
+Project done during at during **ALX Software Engineering programme**.It aims on how to use arguments passed to a program in **C language**.

 ## Technologies